-Laurence Dawkins-Hall CSci, CBiol, FIScT, FRSB
+Laurence Dawkins-Hall B.Sc. (hons) CSci, CBiol, FIScT FRSB

-Areas of Expertise
+Areas of expertise

 My work spans two key areas: hands-on technical laboratory experience in life sciences (30+ years) and technical education, focusing on professional registration and vocational accreditation (8 years).